xh/hoist-react/README.md

 Hoist encourages the use of Element factories to create element trees in render functions using pure Javascript.
-These factory methods take a configuration object where properties and child elements are specified without any wrapping braces or additional syntax. `hoistComponent` will automatically produce such a factory, and there is also an `elemFactory()` function which can be used to create such a factory from any Component.
+These factory methods take a configuration object where properties and child elements are specified without any wrapping braces or additional syntax.
+All Hoist API components have predefined element factories available for import alongside the core Component.
+We also provide an `elemFactory()` function which can be used to create such a factory from any third-party or application Component.

 We believe that this factory approach excels for declarative specification of code-heavy element trees.
 New users of Hoist are invited to examine the source code of our core components to see examples of its use.
 Its probably